Staff

 Lacey

 I'm Lacey, born and raised in the Yakima Valley, graduated from Selah High School in 2019.
-When my siblings and I were young we lived on the country side of Selah surrounded by orchards of fruit trees and when we weren't picking fruit, running through and climbing trees, my grandparents or older cousin would be reading to me.
+When my siblings and I were young we lived on the country-side of Selah surrounded by orchards of fruit trees and when we weren't picking fruit, running through or climbing trees, my grandparents or older cousin would be reading to me.
 When I was about 11 or 12, Rachel my older cousin gave me my first whole Harry Potter series and then sprouted a love for fantasy and to this day Children's fantasy, sci-fi/ fantasy and YA are currently my favorite genres :)

 My favorites include: Warriors by Erin Hunter, Mortal Instruments by Cassandra Clare, Harry Potter by J.K Rowling, The Cruel Prince by Holly Black, and The Hobbit by J.R.R.
-Tolkien .
+Tolkien.

 Luanne

-Working at Inklings is a perfect fit for me.
-I love talking about books with the people that come into the shop.
 Helping someone get the just-right book for themselves or as a gift is such a rewarding feeling.
 Hearing about what others are reading is inspiring.
 But my favorite is watching young people choose their own chapter books, and remembering the special place reading and books have always had in my life.
 I’m a lucky local-sourced gal!

 Rachel